Studies on the Rao-Nakra Sandwich Beam: Well-Posedness, Dynamics, and Controllability

 \begin{corollary} Let

 be the solution of the adjoint system \eqref{back}.
 Then, there exists a constant $C > 0$ such that the following observability inequality holds:

 \end{corollary}

-The observability inequality established in Corollary~\ref{finaldesforadforcontrolteo}, combined with the HUM method from control theory, allows us to obtain the main result of this paper: the controllability of the system stated in Theorem~\ref{controlteorfinalnodemos}.
+The observability inequality established in Corollary \ref{finaldesforadforcontrolteo}, combined with the HUM method from control theory, allows us to obtain the second main outcome of this paper, namely, the controllability of the system stated in Theorem \ref{controlteorfinalnodemos}.